One Must Fall: 2097: Legacy

-In February 1999, the game was declared freeware by the developers.
+In February 1999, the game was declared freeware by the developers, with allowances for non-commercial redistribution and modification.

 In January 2013 a remake project was posted to GitHub, named OpenOMF.
-Development goals are cross-platform compatibility of the engine and the substitution of the IPX-based network functionality.
+Development goals were cross-platform compatibility of the engine and the substitution of the IPX-based network functionality.
+As of April 2025 the project has declared itself in an alpha state, with all major game-play mechanics implemented.